 NCAA tournament history goes way beyond sheer numbers and rote lists of upsets.
-For example, did you know the now-basement dwelling NIT was once actually a bigger deal than the Big Dance?
-Or that gambling destroyed the greatest team in college basketball history, and kept the tournament out of New York for six decades?
-Or that men getting snipped in time to watch the early rounds has become a popular trend?Here are 16 sweet NCAA facts about the March Madness tournament that you probably didn't know.
+For example, did you know the now-basement dwelling National Invitation Tournament (NIT) was once actually a bigger deal than the Big Dance?
+Or that gambling brought down one of the greatest teams in college basketball history, and kept the tournament out of New York for six decades?
+Or that men getting snipped in time to watch the early rounds has become a popular trend?
+These March Madness facts might surprise you.

-The 1939 NCAA championship tournament featured just eight teams, and was hosted by Northwestern, in Evanston, IL.
-In the final, the Oregon Webfoots beat the Ohio State Buckeyes 46-33 in front of 5,500 people.
-Less well-known is that because the tournament was such a new venture it finished in the red, costing the NCAA the equivalent of $35,000.
-It turned a profit the next year, and that profit has exploded in the recent past.
+The 1939 NCAA championship tournament featured just eight teams and was hosted by Northwestern University in Evanston, IL.
+In the final, the University of Oregon Webfoots beat the Ohio State Buckeyes 46-33 in front of a crowd of thousands of attendees.

-The NIT Used to Be Bigger Than March Madness
+The NIT Used To Be Bigger Than March Madness

 Founded one year before the first NCAA Tournament, the National Invitational Tournament (NIT) used to have far more cache in the sports world.
 While the NCAA crowned a champion in a traditional tournament format, the NIT was invitation-only.
 As such, it was more prestigious with better talent and games were at New York City's Madison Square Garden.

 As late as the 1950s, the NIT was something of an equal of the NCAA Tournament.
 City College of New York won both the NCAA and NIT tournaments in 1950, beating Bradley University in both finals.